Xim-ya/measure_dynamic_widget_size_implementation/README.md

 <br/>

-For more detailed information, please refer to my blog post titled <a href="https://medium.com/@ximya/organize-your-global-providers-in-flutter-riverpod-with-mixin-class-562ae2aa3376">"Organize Your “Global” Providers in Flutter Riverpod with Mixin Class"<a/>
+For more detailed information, please refer to my blog post titled <a href="https://medium.com/@ximya/get-dynamic-widget-size-in-flutter-f3e12c52ce1f">Get Dynamic Widget Size in Flutter<a/>